codeghar/Seagull/README.rst

 I wanted to build and use Seagull on Ubuntu for Diameter protocol testing.
 I came across a lot of roadblocks that needed to be surmounted, primarily compiler errors when I tried to build it on anything modern, say CentOS 7 or Ubuntu 14.04.

-The primary goal with this repo is to provide patches to the Subversion revision 422 of Seagull to make it build and work on Ubuntu.
-To get it to work on CentOS 7 is a "nice to have".
+The primary goal with this repo is to provide patches to the Subversion revision 422 of Seagull to make it build and work on Ubuntu 15.04 and CentOS 7.1 (1503).

 Run `svn info https://svn.code.sf.net/p/gull/code/` and you'll see the following information that the code hasn't been updated in quite a while.